Art python

 an open-source software project initiated by OpenEndedGroup, for the creation of their digital artworks.
 It is an environment for writing code to rapidly and experimentally assemble and explore algorithmic systems.
 It is visual, it is hybrid, it is code-based.
 We think that it has something to offer a diverse range of programmers and artists.

-It seems to be rarely updated (2 years old at time of writing) and based on Jython/JVM so you can’t use cpython conveniences like numpy.
+It seems to be rarely updated (2 years old at the time of writing) and based on Jython/JVM so you can’t use cpython conveniences like numpy.

 xySlider2 = sheetXY("xySlider2")